microsoft/AzureTRE/docs/tre-admins/identities/api.md

 You can create an automation account which will aid your development flow, if you don't want to do this you can omit the `--automation-clientid` switch.

 You can run the script without the `--admin-consent` and ask your admin to grant consent.
-If you don't have permissions and just want to create a development environment then skip this step and see the steps in the "Using a separate Azure Active Directory tenant) below.
+If you don't have permissions and just want to create a development environment then skip this step and see the steps in the "Using a separate Microsoft Entra Workforce ID tenant) below.

 ## Environment Variables
 | Variable | Description | Location |